HiromitsuAraki/MatrixMaker/README.md

 ## Implementations
 ### Data uploading and parameter setting
 *MatrixMaker* requires methylome data as its inputs.
 Please refer **Input file format** about the file format of methylome data.
-In order to upload methylome data, users prepare a directory
+As for the data uploading, users need to prepare and select a directory or folder in which only BED format files or *Methylation Profile table* are stored.
+Following data upload,

-Following data upload, *Methylica* requests its users to select species with its reference genome version, genomic elements to be analyzed (CpG island, gene body, first intron and promoter), and k or the number of ICs (minimum = 2; maximum = the number of samples). *Methylica* provides a default setting of k, defined as the first k components whose cumulative contribution ratio exceeds 80% in principal component analysis.
+*MatrixMaker* requests its users to select species with its reference genome version, genomic elements (CpG island, gene body, first intron and promoter). and k or the number of ICs (minimum = 2; maximum = the number of samples). *Methylica* provides a default setting of k, defined as the first k components whose cumulative contribution ratio exceeds 80% in principal component analysis.
 When users select all parameters, users need to press "Run" button to start analysis.

 <img src="./README_files/Figures/MatrixMaker.png" width=500x500>
 <br>